Preloved with Care

 Our Most Advanced Solution

-SoftWater Technology Keeps your colours as vibrant as the day you bought them.
+SoftWater Technology on our 9000 Series of washing machines Keeps your colours as vibrant as the day you bought them.
 Get the thorough clean of a 60°C wash at 30°C maintaining the colour, and feel of your garments.
 Wash after wash.
 It’s more than a washing machine.
 It’s the guardian of your clothes.

 CHALLENGE YOUR LAUNDRY HABITS